shaik1002/biggitlabbomb/doc/development/documentation/styleguide/index.md

 When writing alt text:

 - Write short, descriptive alt text in 155 characters or fewer.
-  Screen readers typically stop reading after this many characters.
+Screen readers typically stop reading after this amount.
-- If the image has complex information like a workflow diagram, use short alt text to identify the image and include detailed information in the text.
+- If the image has complex information, like a workflow diagram, use a short alt text to identify the image and include detailed information in the text.
+- Use complete sentences.
 - Use punctuation.
-- Do not use a period if the text is not a full sentence.
-- Use a period after every full sentence.
-- Use sentence case and avoid using all caps.
-  Some screen readers read capitals as individual letters.
+- Use sentence case and avoid using all-caps.
+Some screenreaders read capitals as individual letters.
-- Do not use phrases like **Image of** or **Graphic of**.
+- Don't use phrases like **Image of** or **Graphic of**.
-- Do not use a string of keywords.
-  Include keywords in the text to enhance context.
+- Don't use a string of keywords.
+Include keywords in a complete sentence to enhance context.
-- Introduce the image in the topic, not the alt text.
+- Introduce the image in the section text, not the alt text.
-- Try to avoid repeating text you've already used in the topic.
+- Try to avoid repeating content that you've already used in the section text.
-- Do not use inline styling like bold, italics, or backticks.
-  Screen readers read `**text**` as `star star text star star`.
+- Don't use inline styling, like bold, italics, or backticks.
+Screen readers will read `**text**` as `star star text star star`.

 #### Automatic screenshot generator